wjakob/nanobind/README.md

 ### Dependencies

-_nanobind_ depends on very recent versions of everything:
+_nanobind_ depends on recent versions of everything:

 - **C++17**: The `if constexpr` feature was crucial to simplify the internal meta-templating of this library.